w3c/epub-tests/docs/contributing.md

 ** This is the version that was put into the PR **

+I add here something that is a comment on the original PR entry!

 The [w3c/epub-tests/](https://github.com/w3c/epub-tests/) repository contains tests to validate the implementability of the W3C's EPUB 3.3 specifications, specifically core [EPUB 3.3](https://www.w3.org/TR/epub-33/) (the spec for the EPUB format itself) and [EPUB Reading Systems 3.3](https://www.w3.org/TR/epub-rs-33/) (the spec for applications that read EPUB files).